Dynamical Variational Autoencoders: A Comprehensive Review: VAE training

-where $D_{\textit{KL}}(p_1 \parallel p_2) \geq 0$ denotes the Kullback-Leibler (KL) divergence between probability distributions $p_1$ and $p_2$.
-The equivalence between \eqref{eq:VLB-a} and \eqref{eq:VLB-b} is due to the assumed i.i.d. property of the data vectors.
-The total VLB is thus the sum of individual VLBs over the training vectors.
-The left term in the right side of \eqref{eq:VLB-a} and \eqref{eq:VLB-b} is a reconstruction term that represents the average accuracy of the chained encoding-decoding process.
-The right term is a regularization term, that enforces the approximate posterior distribution $q_{\phi}(\myz | \myx)$ to be close to the prior distribution $p_{\theta_{\myz}}(\myz)$.
-This term forces $\myz$ to be a disentangled data representation, i.e., the $\myz$ entries tend to be independent and encode a different characteristic of the data.
+The first term on the right-hand side of \eqref{eq:VLB-b} is a reconstruction term that represents the average accuracy of the chained encoding-decoding process.
+For instance, if the generative model $p_{\theta_{\myx}}(\myx | \myz)$ is chosen to be Gaussian with an identity covariance matrix, the reconstruction term is equal to the opposite of the mean-squared error (MSE) between the original data and decoder output, up to additive constants.
+The second term is a regularization one, which enforces the approximate posterior distribution $q_{\phi}(\myz | \myx)$ to be close to the prior distribution $p_{\theta_{\myz}}(\myz)$.
+Provided that an independent Gaussian prior is used, this term forces $\myz$ to be a disentangled data representation; that is, the $\myz$ entries tend to be independent and encode a different characteristic (or factor of variation) of the data.

-For usual distributions, the regularization term has an analytical expression in function of $\theta$ and $\phi$.
+For usual distributions, the regularization term has an analytical expression as a function of $\theta$ and $\phi$.
 However, the expectation taken with respect to $q_\phi(\myz[n]|\myx[n])$ in the reconstruction accuracy term is analytically intractable.
 Therefore, in practice, it is approximated using a Monte Carlo estimate with $R$ samples $\myzr[n]$ independently and identically drawn from $q_\phi(\myz[n]|\myx[n])$ (for each index $n$):

-In the present paper, we keep the same notation $\mathcal{L}(\theta, \phi ; \myX)$ for the resulting approximate VLB, i.e. in practice we have:

-Maximization of $\mathcal{L}(\theta, \phi ; \myX)$ w.r.t. $\theta$ and $\phi$ is obtained with a gradient-ascent algorithm that includes the classical error backpropagation through the network layers.
-Usually some version of the Stochastic Gradient Descent (SGD) is used, i.e., the gradient descent (on the negative VLB) is applied on subsets of training data called minibatches.\footnote{Probably because the VAE training combines SGD and variational approximation, the approximate VLB is sometimes referred to as the Stochastic Gradient Variational Bayes (SGVB) estimator in the literature \citep{rezende2014stochastic}.} For $\mathcal{L}(\theta, \phi ; \myX)$ being differentiable w.r.t. $\theta$ and $\phi$, one has to use i) ``differentiable'' encoder and decoder neural networks, which can be assumed for most usual DNN architectures, and ii) explicit formulation of the samples $\myzr[n]$ as a function of the set of parameters $\phi$.
-This is obtained with the so-called \emph{reparameterization trick}, which consists in reformulating this sampling as:

-SGD and update of model parameters $\theta$ and $\phi$ are thus alternated with the above sampling using the lastly updated parameters $\phi$.
-In practice, if we use sufficiently large minibatches, we can set $R=1$.
-Note that all this optimization process is now considered as routine within deep learning toolkits such as Keras and Pytorch.

-Because it is at the foundation of the variational approach, we will largely reuse the generic expression of $\mathcal{L}(\theta, \phi ; \myX)$ given in \eqref{eq:VLB-a} in the following of this review paper.